misterfish/stick/README.md

-- A toolkit of functions centered around this pattern, and a number of idioms which they facilitate; in particular, we provide several ways to replace blocks of statements by referentially transparent expressions which ought to be intuitive to anyone coming from a functional programming background.
+- A toolkit of functions centered around this pattern, and a number of idioms which they facilitate; in particular, we provide several ways to replace blocks of statements by referentially transparent expressions, and work with prototypes, factories, mutable and immutable data, and more.

   You can use our functions, or your own favorite library (Ramda, lodash/fp, etc.), or mix and match as you like.